 401Ks and IRAs are tremendous retirement savings vehicles, especially for those that are looking to retire after age 59 ½.
 However, if early retirement is a goal for you, a 401K or an IRA can’t be your only investment vehicle.
 In fact, simply maxing your retirement vehicles with no additional dollars left over to put towards other liquid investments will likely preclude you from having the ability to retire early.

-It is important to work with a planner to determine the optimal savings bucket allocation, but generally I like seeing families strive for investing at least 25% of their income.
-Up to the first 25% of your income, I do think it should go towards traditional retirement savings vehicles, but after that point, I am comfortable seeing investment dollars shift towards taxable brokerage accounts.
+It is important to work with a planner to determine the optimal savings bucket allocation, but generally, I like seeing families strive to invest at least 25% of their income.
+Up to the first 25% of your income, I do think it should go towards traditional retirement savings vehicles, but after that point, I am comfortable seeing investment dollars shift toward taxable brokerage accounts.
 One of the largest benefits of doing so is there are NO contribution limits.
-On top of that, there are no penalties for early withdrawals nor are there mandatory distributions.
+On top of that, there are no penalties for early withdrawals, nor are there mandatory distributions.

 Lastly, the tax benefits, especially for investors who are holding onto investments longer than 12 months, can take advantage of the attractive long-term capital gains rates.

 A quick tip, based on the standard deduction in 2022, a family that is married and filing jointly can make a little over $108K and pay NO long-term capital gains tax (a little over $53,000).
 This is an EXTREMELY powerful tool heading into early retirement.

 To retire early, avoid telling yourself these Big Money Lies:

 - I’ll be happier when I have $_______.
 If you make the mistake, some magic number will flip a happiness switch for you; think again.